Race for top EU jobs turns murkier before elections

 CARVE-UP

-Diplomats say British Prime Minister David Cameron has told some EU colleagues privately that neither of the current "Spitzenkandidaten" (frontrunners) to lead the Commission - German Social Democrat Martin Schulz and centre-right Luxembourger Jean-Claude Juncker - is acceptable to London.
+Diplomats say British Prime Minister David Cameron has told some EU colleagues privately that neither of the current "Spitzenkandidaten" (frontrunners) - German Social Democrat Martin Schulz and centre-right Luxembourger Jean-Claude Juncker - is acceptable to London.

-Both are seen as old-fashioned federalists, anathema to Britons seeking to erase the EU's treaty aim of "ever closer union" and a liability when Cameron plans to renegotiate membership terms and put the result to a referendum in 2017.
+Both are seen as old-fashioned federalists, anathema to a country seeking to erase the EU's treaty aim of "ever closer union", and a liability when Cameron plans to renegotiate membership terms and put the result to a referendum in 2017.

-Previous British prime ministers vetoed federalist Belgian favorites for the Commission presidency in 1994 and 2004.
+Previous British prime ministers vetoed Belgian favourites for the Commission presidency in 1994 and 2004.

-Dutch Prime Minister Mark Rutte also voiced skepticism on Thursday about the Spitzenkandidat system.

-The Commission presidency is just one of four or five top jobs that will be carved up among member states, respecting a delicate balance between north and south, east and west, large states and small ones, left, right and center, men and women.
+The Commission presidency is just one of four or five top jobs that will be carved up among member states respecting a delicate balance between north and south, east and west, large states and small ones, left, right and centre, men and women.

-While insisting he is running to head the Commission, Juncker, 59, has said he would be honored to serve as president of the European Council, succeeding Belgian Herman Van Rompuy as full-time chairman of EU summits, a key broker of compromises.

-Juncker, among the first to advocate issuing joint euro zone bonds in 2008, sought to reassure Germans in a speech on Saturday that he would oppose common euro zone bonds, rapid EU enlargement or unchecked power for Brussels.

-The other jobs in the mix, apart from the Commission presidency and Eurogroup chair, include the post of EU foreign policy chief, currently held by Britain's Catherine Ashton, and the presidency of the European Parliament.
+The other jobs in the mix include EU foreign policy chief, currently held by Britain's Catherine Ashton, the Eurogroup chairman, and the president of the European Parliament.

-Other potential contenders for various jobs include Danish Prime Minister Helle Thorning-Schmidt and former Italian premier Enrico Letta on the left and Lithuanian President Dalia Grybauskaite and Irish Prime Minister Enda Kenny on the right.
+Other potential contenders include Danish Prime Minister Helle Thorning-Schmidt and former Italian Prime Minister Enrico Letta on the centre-left, Lithuanian President Dalia Grybauskaite and the prime ministers of Finland and Ireland, Jyrki Katainen and Enda Kenny on the centre-right.

 Each has drawbacks as well as advantages and none stands out as an overwhelming natural choice, but then nor did Barroso.

-Thorning-Schmidt's country is not in the euro zone, and some may argue that Nordic social democrats already have one big job with the appointment last week of former Norwegian Prime Minister Jens Stoltenberg as secretary-general of NATO.
+Thorning-Schmidt's country is not in the euro zone, and some may argue that Nordic Social Democrats already have one big job with the appointment last week of former Norwegian Prime Minister Jens Stoltenberg as the new secretary-general of NATO.

 Italy already has a major European position with Mario Draghi at the European Central Bank.
-That would appear to rule out Letta, 47, and his predecessor, Mario Monti, 71, who is still revered in Brussels from his time as a commissioner.
+That would appear to rule out Letta, 47, and his predecessor, Mario Monti, 71, who is still revered in Brussels.

 Grybauskaite, 58, a former EU budget commissioner who shares with the late Margaret Thatcher the nickname "Iron Lady", would tick the gender, east European and small country boxes.